Kedleston Hall

-Kedleston Hall is a neo-classical manor house, and seat of the Curzon family, located in Kedleston, Derbyshire, approximately 4 miles (6 km) north-west of Derby.
+Kedleston Hall is a large English country house with a Palladian exterior and Neo-classical interiors, now owned by the National Trust, built in the 1760s as the seat of the Curzon family, near Kedleston in Derbyshire, England, approximately 4 miles (6 km) north-west of Derby.
 The medieval village of Kedleston was moved in 1759 by Nathaniel Curzon to make way for the manor.
-All that remains of the original village is the 12th century All Saints Church, Kedleston.
+All that remains of the original village is the 12th-century All Saints Church.